Ernyoke/ervin-szilagyi-static-site/src/articles/why-i-am-not-able-to-remove-a-security-group.md

 ![sg-ripper list security groups](img-why-i-am-not-able-to-remove-a-security-group/list-eni.gif)

 With `sg-ripper` we can also apply a filter to see only certain security groups or ENI in case we don't want to grab all the existing ones from our account.
 Aside from showing which resource is using an ENI, it can display if security groups are available for removal.
-If it is not, it will also show some explanation why the is the removal blocked.
+If it is not, it will also show some explanation as to why the is the removal blocked.

-`sg-ripper` is a work-in-progress project, the code itself is open-source and it can be found on GitHub: [https://github.com/cloud-crafts/sg-ripper](https://github.com/cloud-crafts/sg-ripper).
+`sg-ripper` is a work-in-progress project, the source code itself is open-source and it can be found on GitHub: [https://github.com/cloud-crafts/sg-ripper](https://github.com/cloud-crafts/sg-ripper).
 Contributions are welcomed.

 ## Conclusions